docker/community/Campus Ambassadors/guidelines.md

 - Be rigorous in assessing the content submitted by potential speakers.
 If you need help validating results and analyses, reach out to us for assistance.
 - When selecting events to promote, be sure the event features Docker-native solutions in a capacity and highlight that information in the body of the message.
 - If you experience difficulties with Docker products or programs, give us the opportunity to address your feedback in advance.
-- Make sure you're subscribed to the Docker Campus Ambassadors mailing list on Mobilize to stay informed about the latest Docker News and community activities
+- Make sure you're subscribed to the Docker Campus Ambassadors mailing list on Mobilize to stay informed about the latest Docker News and community activities.

 # Enforcing these Community Guidelines

 Docker reserves the right to remove any member from the Campus Ambassadors program for violating these guidelines.
 In the event of a violation, the Docker community team will review the situation and determine the consequences on a case by case basis.
 When a Campus Ambassador is removed from the program, we retire the remaining benefits and his or her access to Docker Campus Ambassadors resources.

 # Next Steps

-If you are comfortable with the above information and confident that you can abide by these guidelines please [apply to be an official Docker Campus Ambassador here](https://community.docker.com/registrations/groups/9355 "Application") and we will be in touch shortly.
+If you are comfortable with the above information and confident that you can abide by these guidelines please [apply to be an official Docker Campus Ambassador here](https://community.docker.com/registrations/groups/9355) and we will be in touch shortly.